lywang3081/lywang3081.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a third-year PhD student at Tsinghua University, co-advised by Prof. Yi Zhong at School of Life Sciences and Prof. Jun Zhu at Department of Computer Science and Technology.
+Before that, I received the BS degree with major in biological science and minor in computer science from Tsinghua University.
-My research interests include bio-inspired learning and continual/incremental/lifelong learning.
+My research interests include bio-inspired learning and continual / incremental / lifelong learning.

 Selected Publication
 ======